AmpelAstro/Ampel-HU-astro/README.rst

 - git checkout AmpelTutorial
 - pip install -e .
 - cd ..
-- ampel config build -out ampel_conf.yaml
+- ampel config build -out ampel_conf.yaml >& conf.log

 The last command will create an Ampel yaml configuration file, which will be required when running any AMPEL context units.